Feyerabend/vm/README.md

 are there such that "1 2 3".
 Then rotation `ROT` would get "2 3 1", and we then `DROP` the top, "2 3".
 That is, the numbers that remain will be added next time.
 And so on.

+## vm3
-### vm3 -- compile with gcc installed; sample `make bin` at the command line, then run by `./bin`.
+### compile with gcc installed; sample `make bin` at the command line, then run by `./bin`.

 The VM has been extended with some new features, which makes it a little bit more powerful.
 There are added some extra jump instructions to the vm, also comparations and a storage facility to accomodate for iterations (vs. vm1).
 Moreover there is also a small framework for call/return.
 You can store arguments which can be retrieved, use local variables in the function / procedure, and return value.
-The "activation records", usually associated with call/return and stack machines, are stored on the stack, with the exception for arguments used with the call.
+The "activation records", usually associated with call/return and stack machines, are stored on the stack, with the exception for arguments used with the call (parameters).
 These "records" are alternatives to the heap solution for memory allocation.
 The most obvious problem with activation records (vs. heap) are that memory allocations have to be known at compile time.
 Futher, there are also both global variables and local variables.

 Besides the VM there is also an assembler to simplify programming.
-It is written in Python3 which ease the handling of strings, and have some nice features for list processing.[^2] Using C would be a bit longer and perhaps harder to read code.
+It is written in *Python3* which ease the handling of strings, and have some nice features for list processing.[^2] Using C would be a bit longer and perhaps harder to read code.

+Still we have no debugging support, error messaging, file handling, etc. you can find in any corresponing system.
+The purpose here is to be as clear as possible to what goes on with regard to the machine rather than other stuff.
+It is thus NOT for use with any other purpose than to teach and understand som simple principles of what a VM could be.

 [^2]: Here I borrowed some useful but confusing code from https://github.com/amsanei/Assembler-with-python.

+#### Sample

-To test this new VM, try a program named `bin` for translating decimal numbers to binary.
+To test this VM, try a program named `bin` for translating decimal numbers to binary.
 First start with the assembly text in `bin.a` and convert it to the appropiate machine code:

 ```
 > python3 ./asm.py bin.a bin.b
 ```

-which convert the assembly code in `bin.a` to the machine code for VM3.
-Then copy the code produced either from screen or in the generated file from the assembler as `bin.b`.
-Open the c-file `bin.c` and paste the code (replace) in the array "program".
+Which convert the assembly code in `bin.a` to the machine code for VM3.
+There is also a file named `bin.b` which contains the machine code.
+Then copy the code produced either from screen (if available) or from the generated file `bin.b`.
+Open the c-file `bin.c` with an editor, and paste the code (replace) in the array named "program".
 Save the c-file `bin.c` with your changes.
-Now,
+Now:

 ```
 > make clean
 > make bin
 ```

-if everything worked, no errors were produced, then run it by
+Then, if everything worked, no errors were produced, then run it by:

 ```
 > ./bin
 ```

 A binary number should appear on the screen.

 The same procedure goes for the other samples `factorial` and `prime` (numbers).